 With significant weight placed on TMR estimates derived from the historical ex post approach, the application of UK regulatory practice typically results in relatively stable cost of equity allowances over time.
-While we have generally seen the assumed levels of the TMR (and subsequently) the allowed cost of equity decline in most sectors following the GFC, the assumed TMR has not declined one-for-one with the RFR, consistent with the assumption of greater stability in the equity returns compared to government bond returns.
-Conversely, if interest rates rise, under current UK regulatory practice the allowed cost of equity would not rise as quickly as the RFR.
+While we have generally seen the assumed levels of the TMR (and subsequently) the allowed cost of equity decline in most sectors following the 2007/08 Financial Crisis, the assumed TMR has not declined one-for-one with the RFR, consistent with the

-21 Sometimes referred to as the EMR (Expected Market Return).
+33 Sometimes referred to as the EMR (Expected Market Return).

-22 Sometimes referred to as the MRP (Market Risk Premium).
+34 Sometimes referred to as the MRP (Market Risk Premium).

-23 S. Wright et. al. 'Estimating the cost of capital for implementation of price controls by UK Regulators', 2018
+35 S. Wright et. al. 'Estimating the cost of capital for implementation of price controls by UK Regulators', 2018

-24 Smithers and Co Ltd 'A Study into certain aspects of the cost of capital for regulated utilities in the UK', 2003
+36 Smithers and Co Ltd 'A Study into certain aspects of the cost of capital for regulated utilities in the UK', 2003

-25 See e.g. Wright and Smithers 'The Cost of Equity Capital for Regulated Companies: A Review for Ofgem', 2014 pp. 13-16 26 See for example, BEREC guidance for the calculation of the cost of capital for legacy infrastructure in telecoms, BEREC Report on WACC parameter calculations according to the European Commission's WACC notice of 6th November 2019, updated June 2021; and IPART, New South Wales, Review of our WACC method, February 2018.
+37 See e.g. Wright and Smithers 'The Cost of Equity Capital for Regulated Companies: A Review for Ofgem', 2014 pp. 13-16 38 See for example, BEREC guidance for the calculation of the cost of capital for legacy infrastructure in telecoms, BEREC Report on WACC parameter calculations according to the European Commission's WACC notice of 6th November 2019, updated June 2021; and IPART, New South Wales, Review of our WACC method, February 2018.